-Are you a 20- or 30-something having trouble separating from your family?
+- Are you a 20- or 30-something struggling with anxiety or depression?

 If you answered ‘yes’ to any of the above, we can help.
 We have a team of experienced therapists in D.C. dedicated to help you overcome your biggest challenges.

-Our therapists — David Sternberg, Kathy Richardson, Barbara Donesky, Amanda Shapiro, Matt Sosnowsky, Amy DeYoung, Patricia Barros, Jason Nicholsen , and Julie Elwell — have more than 90 years of combined experience providing individual counseling and psychotherapy.
+100 Years of Experience: Our therapists — David Sternberg, Kathy Richardson, Barbara Donesky, Amanda Shapiro, Matt Sosnowsky, Amy DeYoung, Patricia Barros, Jason Nicholsen , and Julie Elwell — have more than 100 years of combined experience providing individual counseling and psychotherapy.
 Since we opened our doors in 2012, we’ve helped more than 1,000 clients.

-We will help you explore problem areas and develop new skills that will help you make positive changes in your life.
-We’ve had excellent results helping people who feel “stuck” in different areas of their lives become more hopeful, energetic and decisive.
+Our therapists will work with you to explore problem areas and develop new skills to help you make positive changes in your life.
+We’ve had excellent results helping people who feel “stuck” in different areas of their lives to become more hopeful, energetic and decisive.

 Our therapists typically meet with clients once a week, occasionally twice a week if more intensive work is needed.
 Individual counseling sessions last 45-50 minutes.
-Some of our therapists offer double sessions; others offer half sessions.
+Some of our therapists offer longer sessions; others offer half sessions.
 We also offer video sessions and phone sessions.